resema/Notepad/_posts/2018-02-05-a-directx11-based-tiny-renderer.md

 #### Output Merger (OM)
 The final stage in the pipeline.
 This stage takes the pixel fragments and depth/stencil buffers and determines which pixels are actually written to the render target.

+##### Depth/Stencil View
+This lets the OM stage check all the pixel fragment's depth/stencil values on a render target.
+The depth values are used to draw pixel which are in front and discard those in the back.
+The stencila part of the depth view is for advanced techniques, such as mirrors.